XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 \subsection{Main Results}

 \textbf{BIRD Results.} We present the end-to-end performance of the XiYan-SQL on the BIRD benchmark, based on the official benchmark page.
 In addition to the results obtained from GPT-4o and XiYan-SQL, all other results are derived from the respective original publications.
-As shown in Table \ref{tab:bird_main}, our method achieves an EX score of 75.63\%, outperforming all previous works and leading the second-best result by 0.84\%, establishing a new SOTA performance.
-This provides strong evidence for the effectiveness of XiYan-SQL as an advanced technique for multiple candidates generation and selection.
+As shown in Table \ref{tab:bird_main}, our method achieves an EX score of 75.63\%.
+This performance established a new SOTA on the highly competitive BIRD leaderboard at the time of submission (Dec 17, 2024), surpassing all previous works and outperforming the second-place entry by 0.84\%.
+This provides strong evidence for the effectiveness of our ``society of experts" philosophy, validating our integrated approach to candidate generation and selection.

 We further demonstrate the comparison of XiYan-SQL against other methods based on the R-VES metric, with results sourced from the official benchmark webpage.
 As shown in Table \ref{tab:bird_main}, we achieve an R-VES score of 71.41\%, maintaining our position as SOTA performance on the BIRD leaderboard, comparable to EX. \\ \textbf{Spider Results.} To further evaluate the generalizability of XiYan-SQL, we conduct experiments on the Spider test set, with results shown in Table \ref{tab:spider_main}.
 Similar to the results obtained on the BIRD benchmark, XiYan-SQL achieves an EX score of 89.65\%, surpassing previous methods and establishing a new SOTA performance.
-It is noteworthy that the testing on Spider does not involve any specific adjustments; instead, we directly employ the model and configuration strategies evaluated on BIRD.
-This highlights the robust generalizability of our approach, demonstrating consistent performance across various Text-to-SQL scenarios.
+This result, achieved without any Spider-specific tuning, demonstrates the framework's strong performance consistency.
+It shows that our approach is effective not only on the value-heavy complexity of BIRD but also on the structural complexity emphasized by Spider, complementing our primary findings.